CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.4.md

    ![](./media/engagement-rate.png)

-1. The new column named **Engagement Rate** will be addded to your table as shown below:
+1. The new column named **Engagement Rate2** will be addded to your table as shown below:

    ![](./media/modified-table.png)